vmallet/ida-plugins/README.md

 * [WinIOCtlDecoder](https://github.com/tandasat/WinIoCtlDecoder): An IDA Pro plugin which decodes a Windows Device I/O control code into DeviceType, FunctionCode, AccessType and MethodType.

-* [X86Emu](http://www.idabook.com/ida-x86emu/): Its purpose is to allow a reverse engineer the chance to step through x86 code while reverse engineering a binary.
+* [X86Emu](https://github.com/cseagle/x86emu): Embedded x86 emulator for Ida Pro.
+Its purpose is to allow a reverse engineer the chance to step through x86 code while reverse engineering a binary.
 The plugin can help you step through any x86 binary from any platform.
 For Windows binaries, many common library calls are trapped and emulated by the emulator, allowing for a higher fidelity emulation.
 I find it particularly useful for stepping through obfuscated code as it automatically reorganizes an IDA disassembly based on actual code paths.

 * [xdeobf](https://github.com/teapotd/xdeobf): Experimental deobfuscation plugin for IDA 7.2.
 It aims to reverse control flow flattening transformation that I encountered (probably a variation of obfuscator-llvm).